What is vitamin B-12 deficiency anemia?

 - Fast heart rate

-Your provider may give you additional blood tests.
-You may also have other evaluation procedures, such as a bone marrow biopsy.
+tests.
+You may also have other assessment procedures, such as a bone marrow biopsy.

 - Orange juice

 - Wheat germ

 - Soy beans

 - Chickpeas (garbanzo beans)